A GUIDE TO FAST TRACKING YOUR PARALEGAL CAREER

 No one degree is right for every paralegal in every situation, so it pays to understand your educational options and how they factor in to getting your career off the ground … or taking it to the next level.

 - Business and proprietary schools

-In addition to ABA-approved programs that offer some of the coursework through web-based study, the National Federation of Paralegal Associations (NFPA) endorses distance education options that include NFPA’s core curriculum recommendations.
+The National Federation of Paralegal Associations (NFPA) endorses campus-based and distance education options that include NFPA’s core curriculum recommendations.

 If you are just getting started and have no post-secondary education, you will focus your attention on an entry-level degree or certificate in paralegal studies:

 Undergraduate (non-degree) certificate programs in paralegal studies are available through proprietary schools, junior colleges, universities, and business schools.
 Often called entry-level certificate programs, these programs focus solely on the paralegal coursework you need, eliminating all the extra undergraduate courses you don’t really need to get started on the job.

 Consisting of between 18 and 24 credits, undergraduate certificate programs are designed for students with a high school diploma and take about one academic year to complete.

 In most cases, you’ll just need to take a College Readiness Assessment to be considered.